Nonlinear reduction strategies for data compression: a comprehensive comparison from diffusion to advection problems: Nonlinear Reduced Models: different Learning Strategies, same Reduction Pipeline

 \section{Nonlinear Reduced Models: different Learning Strategies, same Reduction Pipeline}

 In this section, we address well-known nonlinear reduction strategies from different research fields by linking them to the scheme reported in Figure \ref{fig:general_reduction_scheme}.
-In particular, we identify a nonlinear reduction process with a two-stage pipeline composed of a possible \textit{pre-processing} step transforming the manifold $\mathcal{M}$ into $\mathcal{T}$ through the map $\Phi$, and of a standard \textit{reduction step}, which aims to find the function $Z_N$ such that the reduced manifold $\mathcal{Z}_N:= Z_N(\mathcal{T})$ has dimension $N$ and approximates sufficiently well $\mathcal{T}$.
+In particular, we identify a nonlinear reduction process with a two-stage pipeline composed of a possible \textit{pre-processing} step transforming the manifold $\mathcal{M}$ into $\mathcal{T}$ through the operator $\Phi:\mathcal{M}\rightarrow\mathcal{T}$, and of a standard \textit{reduction step}, which aims to find the operator $Z_N:\mathcal{T}\rightarrow\mathcal{Z}_N\subseteq\mathbb{R}^N$ such that the reduced manifold $\mathcal{Z}_N:= Z_N(\mathcal{T})$ has dimension $N$ and approximates sufficiently well $\mathcal{T}$.
 Thus, the main goal of the first step is to obtain a ``simpler" representation of the manifold $\mathcal{T}$ which is more suitable for reduction, while the second one actually searches for the more convenient $N$-dimensional description of the resulting manifold $\mathcal{T}:=\Phi(\mathcal{M})$.
-In addition, since it is generally desirable to reconstruct the original data $\mathcal{M}$ from $\mathcal{Z}$, the maps $\Phi$ and $Z_N$ should be invertible.
+For instance, in the case of projection-based ROMs, the last step aims to find $N$ bases $\{\psi_j\}_{j=1}^N$ on which to project $\mathcal{T}$, so that $Z_N$ is taken as a projection operator.
+In addition, since it is generally desirable to reconstruct the original data $\mathcal{M}$ from $\mathcal{Z}_N$, the methods should also provide the operators $\Phi^{-1}:\mathcal{T}\rightarrow\mathcal{M}$ and $Z_N^{-1}:\mathcal{Z}_N\rightarrow\mathcal{T}$.
+Nevertheless, we underline the abuse of notation for $\Phi^{-1}$ and $Z_N^{-1}$, as they are defined only to provide a way to map back the reduced representation to the original manifold, being $\Phi$ and $Z_N$ not necessarily invertible operators.
+Therefore, each method gives its own characterization to $\Phi^{-1}$ and $Z_N^{-1}$ (see for instance Section \ref{subsec:autoencoders} for an example of non-invertible $Z_N$).